Clallam-Jefferson County Pro Bono Lawyers Programs

 Recent Successes and Current Challenges

-In the last 2 years, clients have come to us wanting to do something to change their criminal histories.
+Clients have come to us wanting to legally change their criminal histories.
 As personal data "mining" and information systems have become more sophisticated, the working poor with criminal histories have been caught without options.
 Individuals who have old felony records now find that employers and landlords can easily run background checks that identify their criminal histories and then deny employment or housing.

-Washington State law does allow, in some circumstances, offenders to "vacate and seal" their convictions.
+Washington State law allows, in some circumstances, offenders to "vacate and seal" their convictions.
 This is a complicated and time consuming process; too complicated for our clients to complete without an attorney and too expensive for them to afford their own private attorney.

-In 2010, we began to compile a handbook for clients and legal advocates for vacating and sealing criminal records.
+We have a handbook for clients and legal advocates for vacating and sealing criminal records.
 At that same time, we developed a procedure for our clients to use to complete this process.
-Even though it took varying assistance, depending on individual client’s skills and abilities, Pro Bono has been able to assist 2 women and 7 men in vacating and sealing their felony convicts.
+Pro Bono Lawyers have been able to assist 2 women and 7 men in vacating and sealing their felony convicts.
 “I feel like a real person, again,” said one man with tears in his eyes.
 “I’m just as good as anybody else,” said a man who was then able to get a living wage job as a truck driver.
 I can finally take care of my family,” a single native mom with three children said.

-I often sit in court with clients as they complete their last step in the process.
-Sometimes, the wait is up to 2 hours as we see a parade of men and women led into court in orange jumpsuits and shackles to see the judge.
-Finally, my client’s name will be called and they will stand before the same judge that sentenced them 10 years ago.
+process, the wait can be up to 2 hours, as we see a parade of men and women led into court in orange jumpsuits and shackles to see the judge.
+Finally, our client’s name will be called and sometimes they will stand before the same judge that sentenced them 10 years ago.
 I am always impressed with the emotion of this action, when a superior court judge has the pleasure of restoring a “felon” into a valued member of society.

 A Current Need